Onam: Music and dance

 Traditional dance forms including Thiruvathira, Kummattikali, Pulikali, Thumbi Thullal, Onam Kali and others.
 Thiruvathira Kali is a women's dance performed in a circle around a lamp.
-Kummattikali is a colorful-mask dance.
+Kummattikali is a colourful-mask dance.
 In Thrissur, festivities include a procession consisting of caparisoned elephants surrounded by Kummatikali dancers.
-The masked dancers go from house to house performing the colorful Kummattikali.
+The masked dancers go from house to house performing the colourful Kummattikali.
 Onam Kali is a form of dance where players arrange themselves in circles around a pole or tree or lamp, then dance and sing songs derived from the Ramayana and other epics.

 Kathakali dance is also commonly performed during this time, with dancers enacting characters from the various Ancient Indian legends.
 A famous venue for this is at Valluvanad which is associated with the growth of Kathakali, and Cheruthuruthy, where Kerala Kalamandalam is located.

 Pulikali: tiger dance

 Pulikali, also known as Kaduvakali is a common sight during the Onam season.
 This dance showcases performers painted like tigers in bright yellow, red and black, who dance to the beats of instruments like Chenda and Thakil.
 This folk art is mainly performed in the cultural district of Thrissur and thousands pour into the city to be a part of this art.

 Performances of the ritual worship dance, Theyyam, are given during the Onam season.
 In this, Mahabali is played by the Onathar.
 Its variations include characters such as Oneswaran and Onapottan.

 At the Thrikkakara temple, every day of the festival showcases one or more of these activities including Kathakali, Thiruvathira, Chakyar Koothu, Ottam Thullal, Patakam, Onam songs, and percussion instrument shows.
 The Onasadya here is grand in scale, and is attended by over ten thousand people from all religions and faiths.
 Festivities include Puli Kali (masked leopard dance) and traditional dance forms like Kaikotti Kali which are performed in various functions.
 The official Government celebrations start on this day with heavy illuminations in Thiruvananthapuram, Kochi and Kozhikode along with fireworks.

 Most cities in Kerala, such as the political, commercial and cultural capitals, Thiruvananthapuram, Kochi and Thrissur, are lit up with lights and fabulous displays of fireworks.
 Sumptuous Onam Sadya feasts are prepared.
 In Thrikkakara temple, a mega-feast is conducted, which is open to the public and is attended by more than twenty thousand people.